-The climatic features of spaces hewn from tufa stone, besides adding hewn storage spaces in different scales for keeping winter foods and agricultural products to the building program, was the reason for making a large number of storages.
-The cold air storages were the spaces used for storing of winter provisions that continued throughout the valleys at Cappadocia.
-Just as in Uçhisar, Göreme, Ortahisar and Mustafapaşa in the Cappadocia Region, they are among the centers of the cold air storage depots.
-These storage depots are leased to those who want to store citrus fruits.
-The cold environment of these storage depots, just as it prevents the deterioration of fruits, is preferred since they increase the taste and weight.
-The moisture of the tufa has decreased in the present-day under the influence of dry weather and this situation has negatively affected warehousing.
+The climatic features of spaces hewn from tufa stone, besides adding hewn storage spaces in different scales for keeping winter foods and agricultural products to the residence program, was the reason for making a large number of storages that were the spaces for the cold air storage made in the past with the storing of winter provisions that continued throughout the valleys at Cappadocia.
+Just as in Uçhisar, Göreme, Ortahisar and Mustafapaşa in the Cappadocia Region, they are among the centers of the cold air storages.
+These storage are leased to those who want to store citrus fruits, fruits and potatoes.
+The cold environment of these storages, just as it prevents the deterioration of fruits, is preferred since they increase the taste and weight.
+The moisture of the tufa has decreased in the presentday under the influence of dry weather and this situation has negatively affected warehousing.